 Compton scattering

-The scattering process differs from the photo-electric effect in that the electron orbiting the nucleus is assumed free.
-It is ilustrated in Figure 4.
+The scattering process differs from the photo-electric effect in that the electron orbiting the nucleus is assumed free, which results in an inelastic collision.
+It is illustrated in Figure 1-3.
 The errors from this assumption have proved negligible (Attix, 1986,p.
-125), as the errors doesn’t become substantial until we have high atomic number Z and low initial energy hν.
-When these conditions are reached, the photoelectric become the dominating interaction type, therefore we’re able to accept these errors.
+125), as the errors don’t become substantial until we have a high atomic number Z and low initial energy hν.
+When these conditions are reached, the photoelectric become the dominating interaction type.
+Therefore we’re able to accept these errors.

-11-3
+Figure 1-3.
+Illustration of Compton scattering, where the electron is assumed free.

-The energy of the scattered photon is
+The second difference compared to the photo-electric effect is that the photon only transfers part of its energy.
+The energy of the scattered photon follows this expression, which is derived in Appendix A.